DavidSimalDelVal/BitcoinNova-Nest/README.md

 Important notes:

 * The wallets you create or generate will be saved to your home folder.
 You can keep them there or move them wherever you want.
-* Make sure *turtle-service* is not running before you start *BitcoinNova-Nest*.
+* Make sure *Bitcoinnova-service* is not running before you start *BitcoinNova-Nest*.
-* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *turtle-service* (if it is running) before opening a wallet.
+* If you encounter crashes, open the activity monitor (in your app > utilities), and force quit *Bitcoinnova-service* (if it is running) before opening a wallet.
 * The log files will be saved in ~/Library/Application Support/BitcoinNova-Nest/.

 ### Linux